jundalisay/spblist/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-08.md

 me, Go in, and behold the wicked abominations that they do here.

-10 So I went in and saw; and behold every form of creeping things, and abominable beasts, and all the idols of the house of Israel, pourtrayed upon the wall round about.
+10 So I went in and saw; and behold every form of creeping things, and abominable beasts, and all the idols of the Israelites, pourtrayed upon the wall round about.

-11 There stood before them seventy men of the ancients of the house of Israel, and in the midst of them stood Jaazaniah the son of Shaphan, with every man his censer in his hand; and a thick cloud of incense went up.
+11 There stood before them seventy men of the ancients of the Israelites, and in the midst of them stood Jaazaniah the son of Shaphan, with every man his censer in his hand; and a thick cloud of incense went up.

-12 Then said he unto me, Son of man, hast you seen what the ancients of the house of Israel do in the dark, every man in the chambers of his imagery? for they say, The
+12 Then said he unto me, Son of man, hast you seen what the ancients of the Israelites do in the dark, every man in the chambers of his imagery? for they say, The
 LORD seeth us not; Enki hath forsaken the earth.